 SSC conducts both open and departmental examinations for recruitment to various government agencies.
 Main examinations conducted by SSC are as follows:

-- Assistants in various ministries, departments, and organizations
+- Assistant, Assistant/ Superintendent in various ministries, departments, and organizations

-- Inspectors in the Central Excise Department, Income Tax Department, Inspectors of Posts
+- Inspectors in the Central Excise Department, Income Tax Department, Inspectors of Posts, Central Bureau of Narcotics

 - Sub-Inspectors in Delhi Police, Central Armed Police Forces (CAPFs), Assistant Sub Inspectors in CISF and Sub Inspector in CBI

 - Junior Statistical Officers in M/o Statistics & Programme Implementation.

 - Upper Divisional Clerks (UDCs)

 Candidates willing to appear in SSC’s CGL examination must possess a Bachelor’s degree to become eligible for the examination.
 However, candidates appearing for the final year of graduation examination may also appear in the CGL examination provisionally.
 Candidates applying for the post of Junior Statistical Officer must have statistics as a subject at bachelor level and those applying for Statistical Investigator Grade II must have studied Statistics as a subject in all the three years of graduation course.